Students engaging in civil dialogue at the May 2025 Tethicon Student Research Showcase

 Location

 The McCoy Family Center for Ethics in Society is home to various programs and initiatives that explore the ethical and social dimensions of technology.
-Our offerings include the Ethics and Technology Minor for undergraduates, the Embedded EthiCS Fellowship Program and the Interdisciplinary Fellowship Program for postdocs, and the new Ethics, Society, and Technology Hub which aims to build institutional bridges across disciplines.
+Our offerings include the Ethics and Technology Minor for undergraduates, the Embedded Ethics Fellowship Program and the Interdisciplinary Fellowship Program for postdocs, and the Ethics, Society, and Technology Initiatives, which aim to build institutional bridges across disciplines.